sergei-pankratov/sergei-pankratov.github.io/README.md

 May 2022 - Present
 Florida, USA, remote
 An AI-based SaaS startup targeting USA court reporting industry.
 - Directed and supervised a team of 5 through the entire process of developing 3 new products, from prototyping to production.
 - Performed deep dives in hard technical problems.
-- Translated bussiness objectives into actionable items.
+- Translated business objectives into actionable items.
-- Conducted code reviews to maintain high standards of code quality and best practices, while also providing guidance to fellow developers.
+- Conducted code reviews to maintain high standards of code quality and best practices, while also guiding fellow developers.

 ### dltru.org
 *Senior Software Engineer*